 (2) 1ECTS credits serve as a system to categorise, calculate and confirm the amount of work a student has invested.
-2They are a quantitative indicator of a student's workload.
+2They are a quantitative indicator of a student's work-load.

-Section 6 Modules and Credits, Voluntary Interim Examinations
+Section 6 Modules and Credits, Voluntary Intermediate Examinations

-- (1) 1The degree programme consists of modules for which students are awarded ECTS credits.
-2One module is a chronologically connected and self-contained teaching and learning unit, the content of which can be tested in an examination. - (2) 1The modules shall be completed with a module examination.
+(1) 1The degree programme consists of modules for which students are awarded ECTS credits.
+2One module is a chronologically connected and self-contained teaching and learning unit, the content of which can be tested in an examination.

+(2) 1The modules shall be completed with a module examination.
 2This examination shall as a rule consist of one examination achievement or one course achievement.
 3In exceptional cases, this examination can also consist of several parts or partial examinations or a combination of examination and/or course achievements if the subject warrants it.
-4ECTS credits shall only be given for successful participation in modules that can be verified in an individual, separately identifiable performance in a module examination.
-5Module examinations are conducted during the lecture period or following the last lecture/seminar of a module before the start of the next semester's lecture period. - (3) 1Examinations (examination achievements and course achievements) measure the student's performance.
+4Ungraded course achievements consisting of several parts and/or course achievements which can be repeated an unlimited number of times shall not count as examinations consisting of several parts as defined in sentence 3.
+5ECTS credits shall only be awarded for successful participation in modules that can be verified in an individual, separately identifiable performance in a module examination.
+6Module examinations are conducted during the lecture period or following the last lecture/seminar of a module before the start of the next semester's lecture period.

+(3) 1Examinations (examination achievements and course achievements) measure the student's performance.
 2They may be written, oral, electronic, or in a different form.
 3Examination achievements and partial examinations are graded.
-4Course achievements are graded pass or fail. - (4) 1In addition to the module examinations, voluntary interim examinations (e.g. tutorial achievements or short tests) may be offered during courses as a way of measuring the standard of performance.
+4Course achievements are graded pass or fail.

+(4) 1In addition to the module examinations, voluntary intermediate examinations (e. g. tutorial achievements or short tests) may be offered during courses as a way of measuring the standard of performance.
 2More detailed information, including the number, type and scope of these examinations, is given in the module handbook.
 3If a student chooses to use the option detailed in sentence 1, these results shall be taken into account when assessing the module and when determining the grade for the module in the case of modules which are graded.
-4Interim examination achievements may improve the grade for a module examination or partial examination by a maximum of 0.7; a grade may not be made worse. - (5) 1Enrolment in the relevant degree programme or in a degree programme at FAU which includes the modules in its curriculum is a requirement for participation in module examinations according to (2) sentence 1.
+4Intermediate examination achievements may improve the grade for a module examination or partial examination by a maximum of 0.7; a grade may not be made worse.

+(5) 1Enrolment in the relevant degree programme or in a degree programme at FAU which includes the modules in its curriculum is a requirement for participation in module examinations according to (2) sentence 1.
 2This shall not apply to resit examinations within the meaning of Section 30 (1)(5).